effector/effector/documentation/src/content/docs/en/explanation/events.md

 requestReceived({ id: 1, title: "example" });
 ```

-This rule also contributes to the clarity of each argument's meaning, both at the call site and subscription site.
-It promotes clean and organized code, making it easier to understand and maintain
+This rule also contributes to the clarity of each argument's meaning, both at the call side and subscription side.
+It promotes clean and organized code, making it easier to understand and maintain.

 ## Watching the event {#event-watch}